 Basic Legal Contracts

-As a film producer, you'll have to understand, negotiate and oversee basic legal contracts.
-Once your film is finished and ready to be sold, you'll have to show the “chain of title” to any prospective film buyer.
-But if you fail to do this, you'll never be able to sell your film.
+Once your film is finished and ready to be sold, you’ll have to show any prospective buyer the “chain of title” and that all rights have been secured.
+If you fail to do this, you’ll never be able to sell your film.

 - Preparing and maintaining your contracts

-Jindra Rajwans advises clients on intellectual property and entertainment law matters relating to the acquisition, protection, licensing, sale and exploitation of intellectual property rights across a broad range of business sectors.
-He has been invited to speak at numerous business conferences, and has been a guest lecturer at the Schulich School of Business, York University, Executive Education Centre.
-Jindra is a member of the Ontario Bar and is a registered Canadian trade-mark agent.
+Jindra Rajwans is the Principal of Rajwans law firm.
+He advises clients on intellectual property and entertainment law matters relating to the acquisition, protection, licensing, sale and exploitation of intellectual property rights across a broad range of business sectors.
+Jindra has been invited to speak at numerous business conferences, and has been a guest lecturer on mergers and acquisitions at the Schulich School of Business, York University, Executive Education Centre.
+Jindra is a member of the Ontario bar and is a registered Canadian Trademark Agent.